 The field of costume studies is one of the most exciting areas of current visual arts research.
-Since 1979 the M.A. program in Visual Culture: Costume Studies has focused on the history of costume and textiles in its broadest aesthetic and cultural context.
+Since 1979, the MA program in Costume Studies has focused on the history of costume and textiles in its broadest aesthetic and cultural context.
 It was the first curriculum in the United States to educate specialists in this field.

 New Dual Degree Opportunity: MA Costume Studies/MS Library Science

-In addition to an M.A. in Visual Culture: Costume Studies, students can earn a Master of Science in Library and Information Science.
-In partnership with Long Island University's Palmer School of Library and Information Science, this dual degree program combines the rigorous study of costume studies with professional qualification to give graduates a competitive edge in the evolving fields of information science, digital humanities, curatorial studies, and data archiving.
+In addition to an MA in Costume Studies, students can earn an MS in Library and Information Science.
+In partnership with Long Island University's Palmer School of Library and Information Science, this dual-degree program combines the rigorous study of costume studies with professional qualification to give graduates a competitive edge in the evolving fields of information science, digital humanities, curatorial studies, and data archiving.

 Learn more about the 61-point dual-degree program in Costume Studies and Library Science.